Twitter whistleblower to detail 'dire' security threats ahead of Musk deal vote

 A majority of Twitter shareholders have voted to approve the takeover by Musk, sources told Reuters on Monday.
 The company will announce the results during a special meeting on Tuesday.

-(Reporting by Sheila Dang in Dallas; additional reporting by Richard Cowan in Washington; Editing by Cynthia Osterman)
+(Reporting by Sheila Dang in Dallas; additional reporting by Richard Cowan in Washington; Editing by Cynthia Osterman and Nick Zieminski)

 ((Sheila.Dang@thomsonreuters.com; +1 646-983-0894))